Fatigue

-Fatigue (in the general usage sense of normal tiredness) can include both physical and mental fatigue.
+In the sense of tiredness, fatigue often follows prolonged physical or mental activity.
 Physical fatigue results from muscle fatigue brought about by intense physical activity.
-Mental fatigue results from prolonged periods of cognitive activity which impairs cognitive ability.
-Mental fatigue can manifest as sleepiness, lethargy, or directed attention fatigue.
-Mental fatigue can also impair physical performance.
+Mental fatigue results from prolonged periods of cognitive activity which impairs cognitive ability, can manifest as sleepiness, lethargy, or directed attention fatigue, and can also impair physical performance.

 Definition

 Fatigue in a medical context is used to cover experiences of low energy that are not caused by normal life.